 The feeling in the temple was warm and familiar.
 I felt like I was attending a cousin’s backyard barbecue.
-Children chased each other around the temple, giggling.
+Children chased each other around, giggling.
 There was love and joy in the air and the sense of contentment that people exude when they are around those they belong to.

 Two men appeared from somewhere dressed in traditional dancing costumes.
 Norman, who’d I’d come to find out wasn’t Norman after all but Norman’s long-haired artist nephew, told me that the men were celebrated Balinese dancers.
 The dancers took their place in the center of the temple.
 Children crowded around them and the band began banging drums in a haunting beat.

 I watched in silent reverie as the men moved in purposeful rhythm around the temple grounds.
 Each tiny motion, down to their fingers and toes, was wrought with intention.
 The dance was captivating.
 As the dancers shook and lurched around the temple, the women weaved around them leaving offerings at every doorway while chanting and burning incense.

 The dancers danced for an hour and when they were done we left the temple.
 The rest of the day we were whisked from one tourist trap to another.
 The master wood-carvers tried to sell us master woodcarvings, the coffee plantation tried to sell us coffee made from Luwak poop.
 Norman-who-wasn’t-Norman took advantage of our undivided attention and tried to sell us his paintings.
 We bought one.
 By the end of the day we felt like we were once again just blinking dollar signs with legs and passports.